DeNemchenko/Web-Design-Portfolio-Projects/Build a Shopping Cart/ReadMe.md

 # Portfolio-Projects
-This Repository contains the Portfolio Projects I created and samples of the code and queries.
+This Repository contains the Build a Shopping Cart Project I created and samples of the code and queries.